-Media m nanagement

-Media loaded: 002 side A

-٨ Turn over and insert media 002 on side B
+Turn over and insert media 002 on side B

-the AA Express requires the media to be turned over in order to write or read files.
+The AA Express requires the media to be turned over in order to write or read files.

-- If required, eject and remove the media See "Ejecting media" on page 214.. - Turn media over and re-insert so that the requested media side is loaded. - The AA Express checks the media and displays:
+If required, eject and remove the media - Ejecting Media on page 248.

+- Turn media over and re-insert so that the requested media side is loaded. - 3.
+The AA Express checks the media and displays:
-Media m /ledia management

 Media loaded: 002 side B

-Š No action required